ige-calcul/public-docs/docs/clusters/Tools/jupyterhub.md

-# Run a jupyter notebook on the cluster
+# Run a jupyter notebook on the clusters

 Make sure you are able to connect to the clusters ige-calcul1/2//3/4 without any passwords Please refers to the doc [Connect to the clusters](../Ige/ige-calcul1.md)